Slaithwaite: Churches

-Shopping and entertainment
+Commerce

+There are many independent shops, a post office, cafes in the centre of Slaithwaite.
+Shops include the community-owned cooperative the 'Green Valley Grocer', the workers' cooperative the 'Handmade Bakery,' and the Mystical Moments 'magic wand shop'.

-There are several traditional public houses in Slaithwaite, including the Commercial, the Shoulder of Mutton, and the 'Silent Woman' which came to the attention of the world media on 23 September 2007, when a man walked into the pub and ordered a pint of beer a few minutes after he had murdered his son and attacked his daughter with a knife.
-Alternative dining and drinking venues are the Little Bridge, Vanilla Bean, and Om Is Where The Heart Is.
-The village is included as one of the stops in the Transpennine Real Ale Trail, and the Commercial is the recommended pub.
+There are several traditional public houses in Slaithwaite, including the 'Silent Woman' which came to the attention of the world media on 23 September 2007, when Christopher Hawkins walked into the pub and ordered a pint of beer a few minutes after he had murdered his son and attacked his daughter with a knife.
+The town is included as one of the stops in the Transpennine Real Ale Trail.

-Slaithwaite has a vibrant centre with many independent shops, a post office, restaurants and cafes.
-Other shops include the community-owned cooperative the 'Green Valley Grocer', the workers' cooperative the 'Handmade Bakery,' and Mystical Moments – which hit national headlines in August 2016 as the Magic Wand shop'.

 Transport

-More modern transport is provided by the Slaithwaite railway station, which has direct trains to Huddersfield and Manchester.
-The Colne Valley defines local geography by channelling the railway line, the canal and the A62: each of which has at one time been the primary means of transport across the Pennines.
-The small humpbacked bridge over the canal is called 'Tim Brig'; it is said to be named after a local inn keeper who used the bridge during smuggling operations with the narrowboats passing through.
+There are direct trains to Huddersfield and Manchester from Slaithwaite railway station.
+The Colne Valley defines local geography by channelling the railway line, the canal, and the A62, each of which has at one time been the primary means of transport across the Pennines.
+The small humpback bridge over the canal is called 'Tim Brig'; it is said to be named after a local innkeeper who used the bridge during smuggling operations with the narrowboats passing through.

-There are several bus links from Slaithwaite to several places in the Huddersfield area.
-Services run by First West Yorkshire go from Slaithwaite to Marsden, Oldham and Manchester and to Huddersfield.
+There are bus links from Slaithwaite to several places in the Huddersfield area.
+Services run by First West Yorkshire and First Manchester go from Slaithwaite to Marsden, Oldham and Manchester and to Huddersfield.
 Other bus services are to Holmfirth, Blackmoorfoot and surrounding villages.

 Culture

 In February, on alternate years, Slaithwaite celebrates a 19th-century legend of Moonraking with the Slaithwaite Moonraking Festival, with a week of lantern making and a programme of storytelling.
-The week-long celebration, which always takes place during the school half term week, ends with a parade of lanterns around the village, and a festival finale by the canal in the centre of the village.
+The week-long celebration, which always takes place during the school half term week, ends with a parade of lanterns around the town, and a festival finale by the canal in the centre of the town.
 A heritage lottery funded project 'Wild about Wool', that is collating memories of the industrial heritage of the Colne Valley, is linked to the festival.
 'Wool' was also the theme of the festival held in February 2011.

+Slaithwaite is also home to the annual &Piano Music Festival, a classical chamber music festival started in 2018, that focuses on showcasing professional musicians with a connection to the North of England.

 The Slaithwaite Philharmonic Orchestra was founded here in 1891.
 An 80-strong amateur orchestra, the orchestra also plays an annual season of concerts in Huddersfield.

 Slaithwaite Brass Band have been making music here since 1892.
 They perform at many concerts and events throughout the year and have had many successes over the years including being the first band to gain the Grand Shield twice.

-Parts of both Slaithwaite and Marsden were used to create the village called 'Skelthwaite' in the British TV show Where the Heart Is.